Welcome to PARKER.

 The Parker Company launches the Duofold fountain pen.
-Known as the 'Big Red', it is at once the most contemporary pen of its time, but also the most prestigious and expensive.
-A stylish look that still turns heads today.
+Known as the 'Big Red', it is the most contemporary pen of its time, but also the most prestigious and expensive.

 The Parker Company ventures across the Atlantic, opening a distribution business in London.
 The British office sends Parker Pens all over the continent.
 Jolly good show!

 JOTTER, A STAR IS BORN

 Although the ballpoint pen emerged in the mid-forties, Parker waits until this date to complete the collection with Parker Jotter, the first quality ballpoint pen with a large refill.
 Definitely worth the wait.

 The creation of Parker 51 marks a major achievement with its hooded nib and a new ink that dries as soon as it touches the paper.
 Probably the best pen of the century.